-Recovery: as links to the files continuation may be lost, the recovery result for files with the size of several blocks can be incomplete.
+Recovery: as links to the files’ continuation may be lost, the recovery result for files with the size of several blocks can be incomplete.
 The chances for successful recovery of a file in case of directory damage can be low as well.
 At the same time, recovery of files by their contents (the RAW-recovery method) may give highly positive results due to low files fragmentation.

-macOS file systems
+The file systems of macOS

 HFS+ file system